josecsotomorales/springboot-mvc/README.md

 # spring-demo
- Just a Spring MVC App for Fun
+Just a Spring MVC App for Demo